Hello and welcome once again to our roundtable, Breaking Down Banana Fish!

 ROBIN: I’m with you Michelle, in both giving a wee cheer when Ash takes someone out and in not thinking too deeply about that reaction.
 I think that also speaks to Yoshida’s increasingly awesome mastery of action sequences in terms of pacing, editing, and using it as an excuse to show feats of marksmanship.
 It’s competency porn!
 Is there anything more hot than someone being supremely competent?

 MICHELLE: Haha!
 It totally is competency porn!
 You’re right about the action, too.
 It’s riveting and exciting and challenges the conventions of what shoujo manga is presumed to be.
 Even though I haven’t got a lot to say about these volumes, I still enjoyed them very much.

-MELINDA: I actually think that a weakness of Yoshida’s here is that she avoids thinking about her own reactions and motivations as well.
+MJ: I actually think that a weakness of Yoshida’s here is that she avoids thinking about her own reactions and motivations as well.
 That line you reference, Michelle, “I stay right at home, and I don’t wanna kill anybody in the first place, and I got people making me do it all the time,” strikes me as a bit of a cop-out.
 She wants to make sure she’s kept Ash in the clear, but I think she’s cheated the character that way.
 I think Ash would be thinking deeply about this stuff, and that remark feels like an excuse he’d never actually make for himself.

 On the other hand, I’m definitely with both of you and the allure of both competency porn and (surprisingly) Blanca in these volumes!